syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-mac.md

 control: PowerPoint
 documentation: UG
 ---
-# Create, read and edit a PowerPoint file in Mac Operatng system
+# Create, read and edit a PowerPoint file in Mac Operating system

 You can create or edit a PowerPoint file in ASP.NET Core with Syncfusion PowerPoint library.
 The below are the steps.